juliansommer/workout-track/README.md

 # TODO

-- validate forms using zod?
 - add sonner for toasts maybe
-- add option to add sets and notes for each exercise in a workout plan
 - edit plan page
 - delete plan option
 - create workout page